A pair of mourning doves are building a nest at my place. I noticed they’d been hanging around for a few days.

 But I was delighted when I saw them bringing yard debris in their beaks last Saturday.

 And now I know what happened to my garden gloves.
-They’re now part of a nest.
+They’ve been part of the architecture of their nest.

 I started Googling mourning doves so I could figure out how this scenario was going to play out on my patio.